ontio/ontology-ts-sdk/README.md

-<h1 align="center">TypeScript SDK For Ontology blockchain </h1>
+<h1 align="center">Ontology TypeScript SDK</h1>
 <h4 align="center">Version V1.0.18 </h4>

 ## Overview

-The project is a comprehensive TypeScript library for the Ontology blockchain.
-Currently, it supports local wallet management, digital identity management, digital asset management,  deployment, and envoke for Smart Contract.
-In the future there will also be support for more functions and applications.
+This project is a comprehensive TypeScript library for the [Ontology blockchain](https://ont.io).
+It currently supports management of  wallets, digital identities and digital assets - as well as the deployment and invocation of smart contracts.

 ## Getting started